onap/demo/README.md

  - The "tutorials" directory contains tutorials for Clearwater\_IMS and for creating a Netconf mount point in APPC.
 The "VoLTE" sub-directory is currently not used.

- - The "vagrant" directory contains the scripts that install ONAP using Vagrant.
+ - The "vagrant" directory contains the scripts that install ONAP using Vagrant (NOT UPDATED SINCE AMSTERDAM RELEASE).

  - The "vnfs" directory: contains the following directories: